 - Address: Wichon Benchatid Park (Kamphaeng Phet 3 Rd., Lat Yao, Chatuchak, Bangkok 10900, Thailand

-This one is a locals’ favorite.
-And many people traveling by consider it a must-see when visiting Bangkok, too!
+This one is a locals’ favourite and many people travelling by consider it a must-see when visiting Bangkok!
 From its expert design to its elegant performances, this show is as professional as any live stage production.

 Be captivated by the on-stage puppeteers as they make the custom-designed puppets tell the classic folk tales of the land.
-Watch as they entangle you into a rhythmic dance of color and sound.
+Watch as they entangle you into a rhythmic dance of colour and sound.

 The show’s music is conducted by a live orchestra, making for a much more profound performance.
 With such a professional approach and attention to detail, you’re not likely to have ever seen a puppet show like it!